Gung Haggis Fat Choy

-Gung Haggis Fat Choy is a cultural event originating from Vancouver, Canada.
-The name is a combination wordplay on Scottish and Chinese words; haggis is a traditional Scottish food while Kung Hei Fat Choi is a traditional Cantonese greeting used during Chinese New Year.
+Gung Haggis Fat Choy is a cultural event originating from Vancouver, BC, Canada.
+The name is a combination of wordplay on Scottish and Chinese words; haggis is a traditional Scottish food, while Kung Hei Fat Choi is a traditional Cantonese greeting used during the Chinese New Year.

 The event originated to mark the coincidence of the Scottish cultural celebration of Robert Burns Day (January 25) with the Chinese New Year, but has come to represent a celebration of combining cultures in untraditional ways.
 In Vancouver, the event is characterized by music, poetry, and other performances around the city, culminating in a large banquet and party.